English language provisions in Manchester

 Manchester’s largest ESOL providers are able to accommodate 4000 learners, and considerable efforts are also made by voluntary sector organisations to support English learning.

-However, a 60% decline in public funding for ESOL provision between 2009/10 and 2015/16 has posed new challenges to the city.
-While innovative schemes such as Talk English have helped Manchester respond to the changing situation, there is still a gap between the supply of provision and the demand from residents who want to learn English; more than 1000 people are currently estimated to be on waiting lists.
+However, a 60% decline in public funding for ESOL provision between 2009/10 and 2015/16 posed new challenges to the city.
+While innovative schemes such as Talk English helped Manchester respond to the changing situation, there was still a gap between the supply of provision and the demand from residents who want to learn English; more than 1000 people were estimated to be on waiting lists.

-The city’s collective response to this challenge will impact economic and social growth and development.
+The city’s collective response to this challenge impacts economic and social growth and development.
 Learning English opens up access to services, employment and further education.
 Being able to speak English in addition to maintaining community language skills creates a wealth of opportunity for both the individual and the city.

 Research

-Multilingual Manchester is currently undertaking research on English language provision in Manchester, including English conversation sessions, ESOL classes, and interpretation and translation services.
+Multilingual Manchester undertook research on English language provision in Manchester, including English conversation sessions, ESOL classes, and interpretation and translation services.

-We are keen to bring together providers of ESOL across different sectors in Manchester in order to share experience and discuss current and future plans.
-You can access a short report on a previous discussion forum here.
+The project brought together providers of ESOL across different sectors in Manchester in order to share experience and discuss current and future plans.
+You can access a short report on a discussion forum here.

-This research is part of the Multilingual Communities strand of the Open World Research Initiative (OWRI), funded by the Arts and Humanities Research Council.
+This research was part of the Multilingual Communities strand of the Open World Research Initiative (OWRI), funded by the Arts and Humanities Research Council.

 Reflections on ESOL provisions

-As described above, an estimated 1,000 people are on waiting lists to access ESOL (English for Speakers of Other Languages) courses in Manchester, while providers are struggling to find funding to maintain classes.
+As described above, an estimated 1,000 people were on waiting lists to access ESOL (English for Speakers of Other Languages) courses in Manchester, while providers were struggling to find funding to maintain classes.
 We worked with Manchester City Council to review its provisions for people coming to the region who do not speak English as their first language.
 Our researchers and team of student assistants surveyed advanced learners of English to find out about their needs and aspirations, and to identify ways to improve provisions.
-You can access our report here.
+You can access the report here.

 Community engagement

-Multilingual Manchester student volunteers run weekly English conversation groups at local community centres.
+Multilingual Manchester student volunteers ran weekly English conversation groups at local community centres.

 I like coming to the English session because I start speaking more openly.
 I have found new friends.
 English is very important for every day, and we learned something new every time.